benhoyt/benhoyt.github.com/writings/pygit.md

 ### Making an HTTPS request

-The next trick -- because I wanted to only used standard libraries -- is making an authenticated HTTPS request without the [`requests`](TODO) library.
+The next trick -- because I wanted to only use standard libraries -- is making an authenticated HTTPS request without the [`requests`](TODO) library.
 Here's the code for that:

     def http_request(url, username, password, data=None):
         """Make an authenticated HTTP request to given URL (GET by default,